 Animal- Assisted Activities

 Health facilities, such as nursing homes and hospitals, use visits from handlers and dogs to promote patient social skills and to improve mood.
-Patients are usually allowed to pet and cuddle the dogs which benefits any animal lover.
-Many residents are encouraged to leave the confines of their bedrooms, and the contact with a friendly canine can help them to recover faster from a stroke or surgery.
+Patients are usually allowed to pet and cuddle the dogs, which benefits any animal lover.
+Many residents are encouraged to leave the confines of their bedrooms, and contact with a friendly canine can help them recover faster from a stroke or surgery.
 In some circumstances, the owners and dogs may need their credentials checked before they can enter the premises.

 Explore a new city or town